COME CELEBRATE ART! FOLLOWS ARE MANY EXCITING EXHIBITS AND ART EVENTS. CONTACT EACH VENUE DIRECTLY FOR CONFIRMATION AND TICKETING.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-GALLERIES ONGOING: LANOUE FINE ART GALLERY
+ONGOING: LANOUE FINE ART GALLERY

 Located at 450 Harrison Ave. #31 in Boston (At Thayer Street, on the ground level), in the SOWA ART DISTRICT, this well established gallery hosts outstanding contemporary artists from around the world.
 For more information about current and up and coming artists go to www.LanoueGallery.com